 The AGSB Student Council is the representative student body of the School and is recognized by the Administration.
-Every year, the presidents of each class elect student officers to take part in the Student Council.

 On-campus student organizations operate under the mantle of the Student Council.
-All applications to form organizations must first have a Student Council recommendation before the Student Liaison Officer acts on them.
+All applications to form organizations must first have a Student Council recommendation before the Director of Student Activities and Formation evaluates the application.